sushrutmair/pinball/docs/index.md

 ## Pinball!

 This post goes into details of how a (mini) pinball game was conceptualized, designed and prototyped.
 It is not the size of a regular pinball table but is rather a tabletop pinball game.
+One of the key differences from other such projects is that this build utilizes standard sensors and actuators for game play and does not rely on actual pinball parts at all.
 The game utilizes multiple sensors, motors and is interactive.
 Game stats are communicated via an LCD screen and speaker.
 The whole game is driven by a single Arduino Mega 2560 R3.
 I had created this for my 11 year son and luckily it became hugely popular among his friends (and also some grown-ups!).

 ### Conceptualization: